-You will receive this form 7-10 days after the FAFSA is submitted.
-If there are any errors on your SAR, log back into your FAFSA to make corrections.
+You will receive this form from the government via email 7-10 days after the FAFSA is submitted.

 Note: All students requesting financial aid for the summer semester will also need to complete a Summer Financial Aid Application once your Summer registration is processed.